Quick Path Information Disclosure Statement (QPIDS)

 In particular, the QPIDS pilot program eliminates the requirement for processing of a request for continued examination (RCE) with an information disclosure statement (IDS) filed after payment of the issue fee in order for the IDS to be considered by the examiner.
 Where the examiner determines that no item of information in the IDS necessitates reopening prosecution, the USPTO will issue a corrected notice of allowability.

-The QPIDS pilot program, which was originally scheduled to run from May 16, 2012, to September 30, 2012, was first extended to December 15, 2012, then extended to March 23, 2013, and is further extended to September 30, 2013.
-All compliant requests for consideration of an information disclosure statement under the QPIDS pilot program filed on or after May 16, 2012, and on or before September 30, 2013, will be considered.
+The QPIDS pilot program has been extended to run through September 30, 2015.
+All compliant requests for consideration of an information disclosure statement under the QPIDS pilot program filed on or before September 30, 2015, will be considered.

 Federal Register Notice